andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 <!--View my writings and notes on books [here](https://andre-ye.github.io/pub/){:target="_blank"}.-->

 Currently Reading
+- *The Poverty of Ethics* by Anat Amar
 - *On the Suffering of the World* by Arthur Schopenhauer
-- *The Sublime Object of Ideology* by Slavoj Zizek
 - *Queer Phenomenology* by Sara Ahmed
+- *Silicon Valley of Dreams* by David Pellow and Lisa Sun-Hee Park
 - *Bad Gays* by Huw Lemmey and Ben Miller

 Pretending to be Currently Reading
-- *Tender is the Flesh* by Agustina Bazterrica
 - *Capital* by Karl Marx
 - *Of Grammatology* by Derrida
-- *The Idiot* by Fyodor Dostoevsky

-Critical Theory
-- ["The Revolt of the Salaried Bourgeoisie"](https://www.lrb.co.uk/the-paper/v34/n02/slavoj-zizek/the-revolt-of-the-salaried-bourgeoisie){:target="_blank"}, Slavoj Žižek
+- *The Sublime Object of Ideology* by Slavoj Zizek

-- ["A Cyborg Manifesto"](https://warwick.ac.uk/fac/arts/english/currentstudents/undergraduate/modules/fictionnownarrativemediaandtheoryinthe21stcentury/manifestly_haraway_----_a_cyborg_manifesto_science_technology_and_socialist-feminism_in_the_....pdf){:target="_blank"} by Donna Haraway
+Next on the reading List
+- *Full Surrogacy Now* by Sophie Lewis
+- *The Politics of Friendship* by Jacques Derrida

 Metaphysics
 - *Sex and the Failed Absolute* by Slavoj Žižek